What time of year is the best to travel to Japan?

 Probably not.
 Though things have improved as far as foreign models functioning in Japan, renting a mobile phone at the airport is the simplest solution.
 Basic fees will start around $30 per week and the handsets (English-ready) have access to the Web, email, and texting.
 The assigned telephone number can be made known in advance if a booking is made—at a carrier like Softbank—a few days prior to pickup.

 How expensive is Japan?

-Japan has a reputation for being incredibly expensive, but things are not as they once were.
-Sure, that the $10 cup of coffee does indeed exist in Tokyo but so too does the $3 version at most cafés.
-In other words, do your homework and plan ahead.
-Buying a Japan Rail Pass can cut back on transportation costs if you are traveling enough.
-Book hotel rooms in advance online—there are bargains to be had when staying with the non-big-name foreign chains.
-Spending time outside big cities like Tokyo will also cut down on meal and other common expenses.
+Japan has a reputation for being very expensive, but things are not as they once were.
+Sure, that $10 cup of coffee does exist in Tokyo but so does the $3 version.
+In other words, do your homework.
+Buying a Japan Rail Pass can cut back on transportation costs for a multicity trip.
+Book hotel rooms in advance online—there are bargains when staying with the non-big-name foreign chains—and look for midweek discounts in tourist destinations.
+Spending time outside big cities like Tokyo will cut down on other common expenses.